-Alcohol can be a fun way to unwind, encourage conversation, and set the tone for a romantic evening, when used appropriately.
-However, there is a narrow line between a moderate, confidence-boosting high and overindulgence, which can leave you fatigued, distracted, or suffering in the bedroom.
+Alcohol can be a fun way to unwind, encourage conversation, and set the tone for a romantic evening when used appropriately.
+However, there’s a fine line between a relaxing drink and too much alcohol that leaves you tired and struggling in the bedroom.

 A drink or two may help you relax and feel more connected, but too many might flip the switch, resulting in erection troubles, decreased desire, and poor decision-making.
 But the good news is that to maintain your performance, you do not need to avoid drinking.